sethforprivacy/docker-tor-hidden-service/README.md

 ### Setup hosts

 From 2019, new conf to handle tor v3 address has been added.
-Here an example with `docker-compose` v2+:
+Here an example with `docker compose`:

 ```yaml
 services: